Florence Reuter

 Florence A. Reuter (born 20 December 1969) is a Belgian Reformist politician who is currently the Mayor of Waterloo.
+She was elected to the Belgian Federal Parliament in the 2024 election.

 Political career

 The 6 March 2015, she was sworn in and became mayor of Waterloo, following the resignation of Serge Kubla and his indictment for corruption.

+Reuter was the lead candidate for Walloon Brabant in the 2024 Belgian federal election.